TobasFlightControl/tobas_wiki/docs/create_urdf.md

 ![new](resources/create_urdf/new.png)

 Set an appropriate name in the `Robot Name` at the top left of the screen.
-This time, we will simply use `f450`.
+In this tutorial, we will simply use `f450`.

 ![robot_name](resources/create_urdf/robot_name.png)